coryhicks/documentation/sysadmin.rst

 	$ du -ah --max-depth=1 /var/log

+sometimes you need the real/actual size of the dir (important for pools or where file compression is in play)

+	$ du -hs --apparent-size

 Need to copy or sync up directories that are on different hosts/servers? rsync is your friend::